fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3a.md

 You can find the code for our current application in its entirety in the <i>part3-1</i> branch of [this GitHub repository](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part3-1).

-The code for the current state of the application is specified in branch [part3-1](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part3-1).

 ![GitHub screenshot of branch 3-1](../../images/3/21.png)

 If you clone the project, run the _npm install_ command before starting the application with _npm start_ or _npm run dev_.